Sri Vaishnavism: Tenkalai ("southern art") - Manavala Mamunigal

-In Sanskrit, the Tenkalai tradition is referred to as Dakshina Kalārya.

 Characteristics

 The Tenkalai place higher importance to Tamil slokas than Sanskrit, and lay more emphasis on the worship of Vishnu.
 The Tenkalai accept prapatti as the only means to attain salvation.
 They consider Prapatti as an unconditional surrender.
 The Thenkalais assert primacy to worship through the Prabandham, while holding the Vedas in equal esteem.
 They regard kaivalya (detachment, isolation) as an eternal position within the realm of Vaikuntha (Vishnu's 'eternal abode' or heaven), though it only exists at the outer most regions of Vaikuntha.
 They further say that God's seemingly contradictory nature as both minuscule and immense are examples of God's special powers that enable Him to accomplish the impossible.